zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 ---
-Title: Bulk Insert in EF Core with Entity Framework Extensions
+Title: Bulk Insert for EF Core and EF6 | Entity Framework Extensions
-MetaDescription: Boost your EF Core inserts performance by up to 15x, reducing insert time by 94% with Bulk Insert from Entity Framework Extensions.
-Use BulkInsert method in EF Core to handle thousands of entities with less memory and more control.
-Fully supports all EF Core and EF6 versions.
-Try the live benchmark now!
+MetaDescription: Bulk insert thousands of entities up to 15x faster in EF Core and EF6.
+Support identity values, related entities, insert-if-not-exists, and more.
-LastMod: 2026-05-26
+LastMod: 2026-08-18
 ---

-# EF Core Bulk Insert with Entity Framework Extensions
+# Entity Framework Bulk Insert

 The `BulkInsert` method from Entity Framework Extensions is the most flexible way to insert entities in EF Core and EF6.
 It allows you to insert thousands of entities quickly while giving you full control over how the operation behaves.